parakhkavin/YodelKaraoke/README.md

 ---

 ## License
 This project is licensed under the GNU 3.0 License.
-See the 'LICENSE' file for details.
+See the `LICENSE` file for details.

 ---